reiver/the-secret-history-of-nfts/README.md

 **TODO: include some samples of NFTs**

-These go by names such as — Bored Ape Yacht Club (BAYC), Cool Cats, CryptoPunks, and many others.
+Some of these go by names such as — Bored Ape Yacht Club (BAYC), Cool Cats, CryptoPunks, as well as many others.

 But NFTs have an interesting history that goes back quite a bit earlier than 2021!
-And the the early NFTs had absoltely nothing to do with art!
+And the early NFTs had absoltely nothing to do with art!

 ## Why NFTs